yetulaxman/Intervene_nextflow/README.md

-# INTERVENE training on Nextflow and Containers
+# INTERVENE Training on Nextflow and Containers

 Programme: